-This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers at any stage of their career can talk about seven things they’ve learned along their writing journey that they wish they knew at the beginning.
-This installment is from NYT-bestselling novelist Carrie Vaughn.
+This is a recurring column I’m calling “7 Things I’ve Learned So Far,” where writers (this installment written by Carrie Vaughn, author of STEEL) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent — by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 Carrie is excited to give away a free copy of her novel to a random commenter.
 Comment within one week; winners must live in Canada/US to receive the print book by mail.
 You can win a blog contest even if you’ve won before.
 (Update: Diane won.)